Best Console MMORPGs

 Launched: 14 April 2014 (PS) / March 21, 2024 (Xbox)

 Final Fantasy XIV is one of the most popular MMORPGs in the world, second only to World of Warcraft in total active subscriptions, and it’s not hard to see why.
-With its rich storytelling, strong roleplaying scene, and welcoming community, FFXIV has carved out a space as a unique, player-driven social experience.
+With its strong focus on narrative, clearly defined roles, and an exceptionally welcoming community, FFXIV has built a reputation as one of the most polished and socially driven MMORPG experiences available on console.

-At its core, FFXIV delivers a deeply immersive narrative that fans of the franchise rank among its greatest strengths.
-But it’s the community that often surprises newcomers.
-In major cities you’ll find musicians performing in the streets, dance troupes putting on full shows, and even player-run house parties complete with DJs, lighting setups, and dance floors.
+At its core, FFXIV delivers a long-form, story-heavy experience that many fans consider one of the best narratives in the genre.
+But it’s the community that often surprises new players the most.
+In major cities, you’ll regularly find musicians performing, organised roleplay events, and even player-run house parties complete with DJs, lighting setups, and dance floors.

-Gameplay-wise, the job system is a standout feature: players can level and switch between all available jobs, including tanks, healers, DPS, and crafters on a single character.
-This removes the need for alts and lets you experience all forms of content from multiple angles.
-Whether you’re tackling high-end savage raids or relaxing with mini-games like Chocobo Racing and the Triple Triad card game, there’s a wide range of content for both hardcore and casual players.
+From a gameplay perspective, the job system is one of FFXIV’s strongest features.
+Players can level and switch between all available jobs including tanks, healers, DPS, and crafters on a single character, removing the need for alts entirely.
+This makes it easy to experience different roles and content types, whether you’re pushing high-end savage raids or relaxing with side activities like Chocobo Racing and the Triple Triad card game.

-Things to keep in mind: FFXIV does require both a monthly subscription and the purchase of each expansion.
-That said, its free trial is exceptionally generous, now including the base game and the first three expansions (up to level 70), giving you access to hundreds of hours of content before spending a penny.
+Things to keep in mind: FFXIV requires both a monthly subscription and the purchase of each expansion.
+While this can be a barrier, the free trial is exceptionally generous, currently including the base game and the first three expansions (up to level 70), offering hundreds of hours of content before you need to spend anything.

-My take: I’ve given Final Fantasy XIV around 300 hours of my time, and while I can fully appreciate why it’s adored by millions, it’s just not the MMORPG for me.
-The huge number of unvoiced quests (especially when compared to something like ESO, where every NPC speaks), often left me feeling drained.
-I also struggled to connect with the plot, never being a big Final Fantasy fan to begin with.
+My take: I’ve put over 300 hours into Final Fantasy XIV, and while I completely understand why it’s loved by millions, it’s never quite clicked with me personally.
+The sheer volume of unvoiced quests, especially when compared to something like ESO, where every NPC is fully voiced, often left me feeling drained, and I struggled to fully connect with the story as someone who isn’t already invested in the Final Fantasy universe.

-That said, I did enjoy diving into the dungeons and raids, and switching between four different tank jobs offered genuine variety in playstyle.
-Boss fights had their moments, with clever mechanics and well-timed challenges, but the dungeon structure started to feel repetitive, run forward, dodge AoEs, stack adds up at the boss entrance.
-It just wasn’t enough to push me through the thousands of mandatory quests needed to reach the latest content.
+That said, I did enjoy the dungeon and raid content, and rotating between four different tank jobs genuinely added variety to how the game played.
+Boss fights were often well designed, with clever mechanics and satisfying moments, but over time the dungeon flow began to feel repetitive, run forward, dodge AoEs, stack enemies at the entrance.
+Ultimately, it wasn’t enough to carry me through the thousands of mandatory quests needed to reach the latest content.

 FFXIV Final Fantasy XIV Story